cadenlundquist/google-cybersecurity-certificate/README.md

-# cybersecurity-certificates
+# google-cybersecurity-certificate
-Projects and labs completed during my cybersecurity certifications.
+Projects and labs completed during this cybersecurity certification.